Bkeefe901/CapstoneBE/README.md

 ✅ DELETE plant by id (admin)

 ### UserPlant (GardenPlant)
--POST create new plant in garden
+✅ POST create new plant in garden
-- GET all garden plants by userID
+✅ GET all garden plants by userID
 - GET all garden plants by plantID (--stretch--)
-- PUT update gp by id
+✅ PUT update gp by id
-- DELETE gp by id
+✅ DELETE gp by id